Community Emergency Response Team (CERT)

 This training covers basic skills that are important to know in a disaster when emergency services are not available.
 With training and practice and by working as a team, you will be able to do the greatest good for the greatest number after a disaster, while protecting yourself from becoming a victim.

-CERT Training Opportunities
+CERT Training and Volunteer Opportunities

 Frequently Asked Questions